akka/akka-persistence-cassandra/docs/src/main/paradox/journal.md

 #### Shared settings for all parts of the plugin

-The following settings are shared by the `journal`, `query`, and `snapshot` parts of the plugin and are under `cassandra-plugin`:
+The following settings are shared by the `journal`, `query`, and `snapshot` parts of the plugin and are under `akka.persistence.cassandra`:

 @@snip [reference.conf](/core/src/main/resources/reference.conf) { #shared }

-Events by tag configuration is under `cassandra-plugin-events-by-tag` and shared b `journal` and `query`.
+Events by tag configuration is under `akka.persistence.cassandra.events-by-tag` and shared b `journal` and `query`.

 @@snip [reference.conf](/core/src/main/resources/reference.conf) { #events-by-tag }